Govern access for external users in entitlement management

 The following diagram and steps provide an overview of how external users are granted access to an access package.

-You add a connected organization for the Azure AD directory or domain you want to collaborate with.
+You add a connected organization for the Microsoft Entra directory or domain you want to collaborate with.
+You can also configure a connected organization for a social identity provider.

 You send a My Access portal link to your contact at the external organization that they can share with their users to request the access package.

 An external user (Requestor A in this example) uses the My Access portal link to request access to the access package.
+The My access portal requires that the user sign in as part of their connected organization.
 How the user signs in depends on the authentication type of the directory or domain that's defined in the connected organization and in the external users settings.

-An approver approves the request (or the request is auto-approved).
+An approver approves the request (assuming the policy requires approval).

 The request goes into the delivering state.

 Using the B2B invite process, a guest user account is created in your directory (Requestor A (Guest) in this example).
-If an allowlist or a blocklist is defined, the list setting will be applied.
+If an allowlist or a blocklist is defined, the list setting is applied.

 The guest user is assigned access to all of the resources in the access package.
-It can take some time for changes to be made in Azure AD and to other Microsoft Online Services or connected SaaS applications.
+It can take some time for changes to be made in Microsoft Entra ID and to other Microsoft Online Services or connected SaaS applications.
 For more information, see When changes are applied.

 The external user receives an email indicating that their access was delivered.